tslocke/hobocookbook/manual/dryml-guide.markdown

 ## Default Parameter Content

 In the examples we've seen so far, we've only put the `param` attribute on empty tags.
 That's not required though.
 If you declare a non-empty tag as a parameter, the content of that tag becomes the default when the call does not provide that parameter.
-This means you can easily add a parameter to any part of the template that you think the caller might want to be able to change
+This means you can easily add a parameter to any part of the template that you think the caller might want to be able to change:

     <def tag="page">
       <html>